neorusse/Pixel-Art-Maker-Project/README.md

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

+## Acknowledgemant

+I gratefull to [Google](https://www.google.com/) for providing me this opportunity of learning Frontend Web Development under Scholarship.
+[Udacity](https://www.udacity.com/) and the course instructor have been very impactful, I appreciate you.
+I specially thank [Andela](https://andela.com/), the project manager of this Scholarship Program.
+All our Mentors, Program Assistant, Local Meetup coordinators and fellow scholars on the [Slack](https://slack.com/) Forum, you guys equally appreciated.

+## License

+This Pixel Art Maker Project is released under [GNU General Public License v3.0](https://github.com/neorusse/Pixel-Art-Maker-Project/blob/master/LICENSE).